List of equipment of the Croatian Army: Military utility vehicles

-Logistic vehicles and military trucks
+Logistic vehicles

+Military trucks

 The Croatian Army relies heavily on the stock of old trucks and supply vehicles.
-It inherited a vast stock of trucks, various transport and utility vehicles during the Croatian War of Independence and the Battle of the Barracks; at least 250 FAP trucks, 650 TAM trucks and a number of Soviet trucks such as ZiL, Ural or Maz were captured and put into military service.
+It captured a vast stock of trucks, various transport and utility vehicles during the Croatian War of Independence and the Battle of the Barracks; at least 250 FAP trucks, 650 TAM trucks and a number of Soviet trucks such as ZiL, Ural or Maz were captured and put into military service.
 Many of these vehicles are still in service with the Croatian Army, even though some are over 50 years old.
 Torpedo 4x4 trucks, light 2.5T trucks were built in large quantities.
 Some 80 samples entered service with the Army in early 1990s.
 However, with Croatia joining NATO the Croatian Army started looking into acquiring western types of trucks including MAN TG Mill, Iveco 5T Transport Truck and Mercedes trucks among others.
 However, due to the shortage of funds logistics formations within the Croatian Army are the last to get modern vehicles.
 In the past decade the Croatian Army started to renew its logistic and tactical truck fleet sporadically with purchases or donations of smaller quantities of new trucks.
 In the long-term the Croatian Army plans to reduce the number of vehicle types in service down to only three manufactures: MAN, Mercedes and Iveco.
 Currently over a dozen of different manufactures of vehicle types are in service creating costly maintenance issues.